shinkira/BrewerMap/README.md

     hold all
     end

-    % New colors for the "colormap" example: load spine
+    % New colors for the COLORMAP example: load spine
     image(X)
-    colormap(brewermap([],'*YlGnBu'))
+    colormap(brewermap([],'YlGnBu'))

-    % New colors for the "surf" example:
+    % New colors for the SURF example:
     [X,Y,Z] = peaks(30);
     surfc(X,Y,Z)
     colormap(brewermap([],'RdYlGn'))
     axis([-3,3,-3,3,-10,5])

-    % New colors for the "contourcmap" example: brewermap('*PuOr'); % preselect the colorscheme.
+    % New colors for the CONTOURCMAP example: brewermap('PuOr'); % preselect the colorscheme.
     load topo
     load coast
     figure